petergardfjall/dotfiles/cheat/sheets/go.cheat.md

 - You want to change the state of the receiver in a method.
 This is not possible with a value receiver, which copies by value.
-- If the struct you're defining the method on is very large, copying it would be far too expensive than using a value receiver.
+- If the struct you're defining the method on is very large, copying it would be far too expensive.
+It's a bit more complicated than pointers always being more
+  efficient: modern computers are quick at copying memory, heap allocations are expensive (as can garbage collection be), so don't use pointers because you *think* they might give you better performance (prove it by benchmarking!).
+If memory copying is a limiting factor for you performance-wise, you're in a good place.
+Default to using values except when you *need* the semantics a pointer provides.

-Also, for a single type, be consistent in the use of value/pointer receivers.
+Also, for a single type, *be consistent in the use of value/pointer receivers*.

 The return values a Go function can be given names and used as regular variables, just like the incoming parameters.
 When named, they are initialized